Alor Setar City Council

 The Alor Setar City Council (Majlis Bandaraya Alor Setar, abbreviated MBAS) is the city council which administers the city of Alor Setar in the state of Kedah, Malaysia.
-This council was established after the city was officially granted city status on 21 December 2003.
-Their jurisdiction covers an area of 333 square kilometres and administrates the whole Kota Setar District (where the Alor Setar city centre is located) and Pokok Sena District in Kedah.
+This council was established after the city was officially granted city status on 28 November 2003.
+Their jurisdiction covers an area of 333 square kilometres and administers the whole Kota Setar District (where the Alor Setar city centre is located) and Pokok Sena District in Kedah.

 The council consists of the mayor plus twenty-four councillors appointed to serve a one-year term by the Kedah State Government.
-It also has offices within Menara MBAS, the tallest building in the city.
+They also has offices within a tower at City Plaza, which is also the tallest building in Alor Setar's central business district.

-Office

-MBAS Tower, formerly known as Holiday Villa Alor Setar is a 22-story, 106.1-meter-tall government office building in Alor Setar, Kedah, Malaysia.
-It is Kedah's tallest building.
-It serves as the offices of the Alor Setar City Council.
-It is located in the Alor Setar's central business district.